ShAhilK2/iphone15pro/README.md

 # iphone15pro
-Using GSAP and three,js in React to build a iphone 15 pro model Web Application
+Using GSAP and three.js in React to build a iphone 15 pro model Web Application